The Federal Government will Become America's Model Employer for the 21st Century.

 Overall Status: In Progress

 Describe policy: We take a life cycle approach to managing information and information systems, from creation or acquisition through disposition.
-In the middle of the information life cycle, we manage the release of data through a combination of a robust Freedom of Information Act/Privacy Act (FOIA/PA) program, which safely processes large volumes of personal information, and proactive disclosure, particularly of data sets via data.gov.
-We are rationalizing and simplifying our governance structure to ensure both greater coordination among program offices and also accountability for decisions around data, including everything from data fields to procurement.
-Major updates to policies and processes for information collection, information system development, data management, and data release will be scrutinized via this governance structure to ensure interoperability, openness, security, usability, accessibility, the appropriate use of government funds, and the leveraging of economies of scale.
+In the middle of the information life cycle, we manage the release of data through a combination of a robust Freedom of Information Act/Privacy Act (FOIA/PA) program, which safely processes large volumes of personal information, and proactive disclosure.
+We are working to ensure both greater coordination among program offices and also accountability for decisions around data, including everything from data fields to procurement.
+Major updates to policies and processes for information collection, information system development, data management, and data release will be scrutinized via this governance structure to ensure interoperability, openness as appropriate, security, usability, accessibility, the appropriate use of government funds, and the leveraging of economies of scale.

 Describe process: On both www.opm.gov/digitalstrategy and www.opm.gov/data, we have placed links to the open government topic area in our frequently asked questions system.
 Users can submit questions or requests for data using that system.
 OPM’s open government staff redirects these requests to the proper program offices.
 The program office staff are responsible for responding to these requests.
 OPM’s Data Governance Board considers remaining requests monthly and works with program offices to release that data as practicable.